 • Horizontal Tag: This mode lets you place a horizontal tag between two data points.
-This tag measures and labels the horizontal difference between two data points on one or two waveforms, yielding pulse width or time delay if the X expression is Time.
+This tag measures and labels the horizontal difference between two data points on one or two waveforms,

 • Vertical Tag: This mode lets you place a vertical tag between two data points.
 This tag measures and labels the vertical difference between two data points on one or two waveforms.